ACEnglish/utmos/README.md

 Any sample without a provided weight is given a 1

 #### subset
-A subset of samples to include in the selection
+A subset of samples to include in the selection.
+To help organize your metadata, multiple `--subset` arguments can be provided and they will be concatenated. e.g. you have `subsetA.txt` and you would like to add sample `HG1234` to that subset for an utmos run, simply specify `utmos select --subset subsetA.txt --subset HG1234 input.jl`

 #### exclude
-A list of samples to exclude from the analysis
+A list of samples to exclude from the analysis.
+Similar to `--subset`, you can provide multiple `--exclude` arguments.

 ### Memory arguments:
 By default, utmos will hold all variants in memory.
 This consumes approximately